 Valeria Minucciani and Nilufer Saglar Onay

-Tim G. Townshend is Professor of Urban Design for Health and leader of the Global Urban Research Unit (GURU) 'Urban Design and Human Flourishing’ theme at Newcastle University.
+Tim G. Townshend is Professor of Urban Design for Health and Leader of the Global Urban Research Unit (GURU) ‘Urban Design and Human Flourishing’ theme at Newcastle University, Newcastle upon Tyne, UK.
 Tim has established an international profile in health/built environment through a steady output of publications over two decades that has forged links between disciplinary divides.